-For more details go to www.cambridgeinternational.org/aice
+For more details go to www.cie.org.uk/aice

-Our research has shown that students who came to the university with a Cambridge AICE background performed better than anyone else that came to the university.
+6 Our research has shown that students who came to the university with a Cambridge AICE background performed better than anyone else that came to the university.
 That really wasn't surprising considering the emphasis they have on critical research and analysis, and that's what we require at university.

-Assistant Vice President for Enrollment Management, Florida State University, USA
+John Barnhill, Assistant Vice President for Enrollment Management, Florida State University, USA